webplatform/docs/tutorials/geolocation-trip-meter/index.md

  };
 </pre>

 If this is the first time an application on this domain has requested permissions, the browser will typically check for user consent.
-Depending on the browser, there may also be preferences to always allow - or disallow - permission lookups, in which case the confirmation process will be bypassed.
+Depending on the browser, there may also be preferences to always allow or disallow permission lookups, in which case the confirmation process will be bypassed.

 Having run this code, you should now be able to see the starting position.
-Depending on the location device your browser is using, the position object might actually contain a lot more than just latitude and longitude, e.g. it could include an altitude or a direction.
+Depending on the location device your browser is using, the position object might actually contain a lot more than just latitude and longitude, e.g., it could include an altitude or a direction.
 You can explore further by logging the position variable to the console.

 ==Step 4.
 Handle Errors==
 Unfortunately, not all location lookups are successful.
 Perhaps a GPS could not be located or the user has suddenly disabled location lookups.
 A second, optional, argument to <code>getCurrentPosition()</code> will be called in the event of an error, so you can notify the user inside the callback: